Cubs vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .381 with two doubles, a triple, a home run, four walks and seven RBI.
+- Yelich hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .333 with a double, a triple, a home run, four walks and six RBI.

 Yelich Recent Games